dsbrown1331/birl_homework/README.md

 ## Part 3: Run Bayesian IRL on some demos in a grid world and explore what happens.
 If you don't have jupyter notebook installed, you can get it using conda.
-First activate your conda env ```conda activate imitation_learning``` if you're using the env from that last assignment.
+First activate your conda env ```conda activate imitation_learning``` (assuming  you're using the env from that last assignment).
 Then run:
 ```
 conda install -c anaconda jupyter
 ```